King-Austin/amicable_numbers/README.md

 It could also be called FRIENDLY numbers. the first set of such numbers is (220 and 284), due to the reason stated above.

-I optimized the actoring algorithm to save time - hence minnimum recursion and callback functions.
+I optimized the factoring algorithm to save time - hence minnimum recursion and callback functions.
 Feel free to commit and make changes.

 Best regards buddies!